AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/creating-content/assigning-channels-to-display.md

 ---
-title: Atribuição de canal a uma exibição no Screens como Cloud Service
+title: Atribuir canal a uma exibição no Screens as a Cloud Service
-description: Esta página descreve como atribuir um canal a uma exibição no Screens como um Cloud Service.
+description: Esta página descreve como atribuir um canal a uma exibição no Screens as a Cloud Service.
+exl-id: ba001c18-7b05-4ae2-aa7f-9ebb320fedd0
-source-git-commit: b9b27c09b1f4a1799a8c974dfb846295664be998
+source-git-commit: 96a0dacf69f6f9c5744f224d1a48b2afa11fb09e
 workflow-type: tm+mt
 source-wordcount: '452'
 ht-degree: 19%

 ---

-# Atribuição de canal a uma exibição no Screens como Cloud Service {#assign-channel-displays-screens-cloud}
+# Atribuir canal a uma exibição no Screens as a Cloud Service {#assign-channel-displays-screens-cloud}

 Quando a configuração do projeto for concluída, você deverá atribuir o canal a uma exibição para visualizar o conteúdo.